 Now that Renfe accepts Paypal, that’s a good choice that’s less likely to foul everything up and force you to start over.

-But because of the other problems with Renfe.com, the trickiness of exchanging tickets, and the half-translations, we’d recommend Trainline instead as explained up top.
+Our recommendation of Trainline explained above avoids payment problems.
 Trainline in particular works in a broad range of world currencies (USA, Canadian, or Australian dollars; euros; most other major European currencies; Argentine pesos; Brazilian reais; Japanese yen; and Chinese yuan) and accepts Visa, Mastercard, Paypal, American Express, and Apple Pay.
-It’s our overall favorite booking site for European train travel for its smarter routing too.

 Even Renfe.com’s English version is half in Spanish!

 Yes, we know.
 At our last check, most of the deep pages in the Renfe website and even the homepage itself were half in Spanish on the “English” version of the site.